thenamvn/course_management/readme.md

 I want to build an SQL database for student management, including courses, course components, student lists for each course component, and attendance records.
-Below is an example schema for your database:
+Example schema for database:
 <pre>
 <code>
 CREATE TABLE Courses (